 In fact, while the boot process may display data or error messages on the monitor that are helpful for you as the user, a computer isn’t even concerned with whether a monitor is attached to it.

-Many people like to run what they might refer to as “headless” personal computers for a variety of reasons.
+Many people like to run what they refer to as “headless” personal computers for various reasons.
 We will cover some of those common reasons, and we will also introduce you to some of the possible alternatives to a PC monitor.

 You may have heard that some people run personal computers without monitors.
 Although this is not terribly common, there are a couple of good reasons to do this.

-1. If you’ve acquired or constructed a new personal computer recently, you can test it out to make sure it is working without using a monitor.
+1. If you’ve recently acquired or constructed a new personal computer, you can test it to ensure it is working without using a monitor.
 You won’t be able to work with or install software on the computer without a screen.
 However, any computer that is functioning normally should boot up and start running.

-Any computer, once turned on, will perform a diagnostic called the Power-On Self-Test, otherwise known as POST.
+Once turned on, any computer will perform a diagnostic called the Power-On Self-Test, otherwise known as POST.

 The POST is a computer’s way of ensuring that everything is in good working order, and it is able to do this without the need for a monitor.
-If you want to test your computer without a monitor, everything should start properly once you power the machine on.
+If you want to test your computer without a monitor, everything should start properly once you power on the machine.

 This would include lights, fans, and other things in the tower.
 Mechanical drives should also start spinning.
-If none of these things happens, you know that there is something not right with the machine.
+If none of these things happens, you know something is wrong with the machine.

 2. The other major reason people might use a PC without a monitor is simply because they might prefer other output devices.
-We will go into some detail about this in the next section, but it is true that you can display data processed by your computer on something other than a monitor.
+We will go into some detail about this in the next section, but you can indeed display data processed by your computer on something other than a monitor.

 If someone is running a computer as a server, it would not need a monitor to perform its job.
 As long as the other computers could “see” the server on the linked or remote network, it would work fine without a monitor attached.

 We’ve touched on the fact that a PC can work without a monitor, but it is certainly a helpful tool to have for most users.
-While you do not need a monitor for a PC, it is likely that you’ll want some kind of interface to be able to use it to its full capabilities.
+While you do not need a monitor for a PC, you’ll likely want some kind of interface to be able to use it to its full capabilities.
 However, this doesn’t have to be the traditional model you might think of when personal computers come to mind.

 With innovations in technology and new ways of plugging things in coming all the time, you can hook your traditional PC tower up to a different viewing device such as a TV.
 This is great if you want a much larger monitor to play games or do work on.

 Many modern television screens come with at least one HDMI port.
-You may also be able to cast your computer’s data to the TV screen, but this requires at least an initial monitor so that you can perform some preliminary actions first.
+You may also be able to cast your computer’s data to the TV screen, but this requires at least an initial monitor to perform some preliminary actions first.

 2. Modern Projector

-A modern projector may be able to accept an input from a computer tower for display purposes as well.
-Use a projector to have a larger or smaller image than you otherwise might with a more traditional monitor, and it could give you some flexibility in how the image is displayed.
+A modern projector may be able to accept input from a computer tower for display purposes as well.
+Use a projector to have a larger or smaller image than you otherwise might with a more traditional monitor, which could give you some flexibility in how the image is displayed.

 It is important to remember that projectors have a slightly slower response time when receiving this visual data.

-In most cases, VR headsets are not directly compatible with a lot of PC interfaces, and you would make use of special software to sync them up.
+In most cases, VR headsets are not directly compatible with PC interfaces, and you would use special software to sync them up.
 In these cases, a monitor would still be a primary display device for the computer, and a headset could mirror the computer’s display as a way to make your experience more immersive.

-Keep in mind that most headsets need quite powerful computers backing them in order to run properly.
+Keep in mind that most headsets need powerful computers backing them to run properly.
 Even then, image quality within the VR interfaces tends to be lower than what you might experience on a traditional monitor.

-Monitors are important parts of most personal computers that we might use for daily tasks.
-They’re what many users are going to be familiar with with default output devices.
+Monitors are important parts of most personal computers we use for daily tasks.
+They’re the default output devices many users are familiar with.

 While monitors might be ubiquitous, it’s important to remember that computers don’t necessarily need them in order to perform processes.

 As you’ve seen, some specialized computers, such as servers, may not benefit from monitors at all.
-There are also several other visual output options you might like to have with your computer setup.
+Several other visual output options exist that you might like to use with your computer setup.

 Last, even if you have a monitor as an option with a PC or laptop, you may want to connect it to larger or nonstandard devices for a different kind of visual display.